-Figure 6: Time series of global mean (top) and standard deviation (bottom) of wind speed from SRAL Ku-band after quality control.
+Figure 6: Time series of global mean (top) and standard deviation (bottom) of wind speed from SRAL Ku-band after quality control from both Sentinel-3A and Sentinel-3B.
 The collocated model wind speed mean and SD are also shown.
-Mean and SD are computed over a moving time window of 7 days.
+Mean and SD are computed over a moving time window of 7 days (shown as thin lines).
+The 92-day running means are shown as thick lines.

-The time series of the wind speed weekly bias (defined as the altimeter - model) and standard deviation of the difference (SDD) of SRAL compared to the ECMWF model AN are shown in the upper and lower panels, respectively, of Figure 7.
-Before the end of November 2016, the global wind speed bias was stable at about 1 m/s.
-The impact of IPF change (change of sigma\0 as part of PB 2.9) in late November is very evident in Figure 7.
-The bias in all areas collapsed to very small values (well within $\pm 0.4$ m/s).
-There are signs of bias seasonality in each hemisphere as their bias curves (with respect to the model) changed sign towards the end of April 2017 (became negative in the NH and positive in the SH).
+The time series of the wind speed weekly bias (defined as the altimeter - model) and standard deviation of the difference (SDD) of Sentinel-3A SRAL compared to the ECMWF model AN are shown in the upper and lower panels, respectively, of Figure 7.
+Since the implementation of PB 2.09 (including the adjustment of sigma\0) in early December 2016, there is virtually no bias between Sentinel-3A and model winds.
+Although the global bias is almost zero, there are small regional biases within $\pm 0.5$ m/s.
+The wind speed bias in each hemisphere follows a seasonal pattern.
+The bias has its minimum during the hemispheric summer while its maximum is attained during the hemispheric winter.
+The SH bias pattern is off-phase with respect to the NH pattern with smaller amplitude.
+The bias in the Tropics is constant at about 0.1 m/s.